AS3 ResourceMap API

-Out of all of the APIs I which have developed and published as Open Source to the Flex community the AS3 HashMap API has by far been one of the most popular.
-Additionally, based on my Firestats totals, the posts I have written over the past 2 years related to the AS3 HashMap API have also been some of the most popular as well.
-My assumption is this popularity is due to the fact that HashMaps were expected to be included as part of the Flex Framework by most Flex developers, and rightfully so.
-After all that is why I developed it in the first place!
+Of the many APIs I have developed and published as Open Source to the Flex community, the AS3 HashMap has been one of the most popular.
+My assumption is that this popularity is in part due many developers expecting a HashMap to be provided as part of the Flex Framework, and rightfully so.
+After all that is why I developed it in the first place.

 With the upcoming release of Adobe Flex 3 there are many new additions which have been added to the Framework.
 These new additions and features are outside the scope of this article; however, one which is of relevance is the ability to directly access the underlying content of a ResourceBundle.